Partnership training at FLETC saves time, life in family emergency

 |0

-This work, Partnership training at FLETC saves time, life in family emergency, by PO1 Jetta Disco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Partnership training at FLETC saves time, life in family emergency, by Jennifer Scales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: UPDATE: Though the cut was 3.5 + inches long and 1.5 inches deep, there were no tendons or ligaments cut, and Alissa has full motion and movement of her leg and foot.
-With the use of crutches, she is expected to make a full recovery.